Austin Bike Accident Lawyers

-On March 29, 2016, a driver ran over an Austin bicyclist and dragged her nearly a half mile before her bike became untangled with the undercarriage of the pickup truck.
-The driver fled the scene, but thanks to eyewitness accounts, police were able to find and arrest the driver the next day.
+Sometimes, bicycle accidents can change your life.
+For example, in March of 2016, a driver ran over an Austin bicyclist and dragged her nearly a half mile before her bike became entangled with the undercarriage of the pickup truck.
+The driver fled the scene, but thanks to eyewitness accounts, the police were able to locate and arrest the driver the next day.
 This horrific ordeal left the cyclist with severe injuries, and doctors had to amputate one of her legs.

-Other recent hit-and-run crashes proved fatal for cyclists – a Fort Worth father who had just started a new job was run down in a construction zone, and a Haltom City cyclist was struck by a drunk driver.
+Other recent hit-and-run crashes proved fatal for cyclists – a Fort Worth father who had just begun a new job was run down in a construction zone, and a Haltom City cyclist was struck by a drunk driver.

+On the Close Call website, its founder discusses a truck driver who was on trial for killing a cyclist.
 Police had cited the man years earlier for running two cyclists off the road, and he had also been previously charged with reckless endangerment for forcing a cyclist into oncoming traffic.

 Road rage appears to be a factor in some Texas crashes, too.
 In 2015, a motorist in Austin was arrested after an incident that began with him honking at a cyclist, pulling up alongside the cyclist and yelling at him, then pulling in front of the cyclist and braking, causing the cyclist to crash into the back of his truck.

-The Right of Way
+The Texas Bicycle Laws: The Right of Way

 Even when cyclists follow traffic rules, drivers sometimes lose their temper, assuming bicycles should not be in the roadway.
 Some people say the key to reducing crashes between cars and bicycles is changing driver attitudes.